-Composting is an environmentally helpful way to improve your garden soil and reduce waste.
-Yard waste and table scraps can make up a large part of household garbage which could be turned into nutrient rich amendments for your garden with the right compost recipe.
-Even if you only have a small garden, composting is one of the most important activities you can do to save money and prevent waste from unnecessarily ending up in a landfill.
+Composting is an environmentally friendly way to improve your garden soil and reduce waste.
+Yard waste and table scraps can make up a large part of household garbage which could be turned into nutrient-rich amendments for your garden with the right compost recipe.
+Here’s everything you need to know to learn how to compost properly.

 Healthy compost results from a combination of four ingredients: greens, browns, air, and moisture.

-1. Greens (Energy Materials) – 1 Part
+1. Greens (Energy Materials)

-These materials rot quickly and are full of the compounds needed for fast microbial growth.
-They are usually quite wet and heavy and can get stinky fast unless you balance them out with enough brown material.
+These materials rot quickly and contain the compounds needed for fast microbial growth.
+They are usually quite wet and heavy and can get stinky fast unless you balance them with enough brown material.

-2. Browns (Bulking Agents) 2-3 Parts
+2. Browns (Bulking Agents)

-Browns are dry and bulky, creating space for air to reach the greens.
+Browns are dry and bulky, allowing air to reach the greens.
 They do not decay rapidly without greens because they do not hold enough moisture.

-Are Fallen Leaves a “Brown”?
+Are Fallen Leaves a “Brown” for Composting?

-Leaves and chopped-up clippings are excellent for compost and can decompose readily on their own, without a need for additional greens or browns.
-You can choose to compost these materials from the garden on their own, or mixed in with the 1 part green / 2-3 part brown mixture.
+Leaves and chopped-up clippings are excellent for compost and can decompose readily on their own, without needing additional greens or browns.
+You can choose to compost these materials from the garden on their own or mixed in with the 1 part green / 2-3 part brown mixture.